defgsus/office-schedule-scraper/README.md

 track the development of the office schedules through time.
 From that data we can infer:

-- the busyness of the offices over time (e.g. barking at foreigners)
+- the business of the offices over time (e.g. barking at foreigners)
 - the desire of citizens to plan ahead (e.g. not taking the first free slot but one in 4 weeks)
 - the most popular time of day for appointments